complight/complight.github.io/docs/documentation/optica_it_color_vision_deficiency.md

 ## How is CVD diagnosed?
 A well-known screening tool is the Ishihara Test, developed in 1917 and still widely used today.
 Each plate shows a circular field of dots of varying sizes.
 A figure formed by the dots, separates from the background by hue, while brightness stays roughly constant, a design called pseudoisochromatic.
-A viewer with normal color vision can naturally read an embedded number, while a viewer with colour deficiency will misread it or see no figure at all.
+A viewer with normal color vision can naturally read an embedded number, while a viewer with color deficiency will misread it or see no figure at all.
 The test also depends on faithful color reproduction, since a poorly calibrated screen or printer can undo the pseudoisochromatic effect the plates rely on.